Settler colonialism: Moroccan-occupied Western Sahara

+The Moroccan Wall, constructed in phases between 1980 and 1987, separates the Moroccan-controlled portion of Western Sahara, where Morocco has promoted settlement, from the Polisario-held territory.

 Since 1975, the Kingdom of Morocco has sponsored settlement schemes that have encouraged several thousand Moroccan citizens to settle Moroccan-occupied Western Sahara as part of the Western Sahara conflict.
 On 6 November 1975, the Green March took place, during which about 350,000 Moroccan citizens crossed into Saguia al-Hamra in the former Spanish Sahara after having received a signal from King Hassan II.
 As of 2015, it is estimated that Moroccan settlers constitute two-thirds of the population of Western Sahara.